OsaPL/Versus-Brawl/notes.md

 DM and CTF seem to work just fine, even if over 4+ players

-# Horde mode:
+# Arena mode:
-0. Rename to `Arena` mode?
-1. `npcSpawner` should also be usable by itself, add automatic spawning + ability to use params paths
-2. Probably one more map horde map.
+1. Probably one more map arena map.
-3. Finish the lava tower map, create that space race map.
+2. Finish the lava tower map, create that space race map.

 # DO THOSE THINGS:
 - `speed` on staticAnimator should also work for frames (in integer form only for > 1), 2x is "skip a frame", 0.5x is "render frame two times" etc